tiendung/voteable-arangodb/README.md

 **PROS**
  * Do voting in only ONE db query
- * No need to store additional tabulated data fields (upVotesCount, downVotesCount, totalVotePoint) inside voteableObject
+ * Generate tabulated data on-the-fly (no need to store additional tabulated data fields (upVotesCount, downVotesCount, totalVotePoint) inside voteableObject)

 **CONS**
- * Need to create indexes `upVoterIds` and `downVoterIds` for every voteableCollections and do multiple queries or combined AQL query in order to find out all voteableObjects a user voted before
+ * Need to create indexes `upVoterIds` and `downVoterIds` for every voteableCollections and do multiple queries in order to find out all voteableObjectIds a user voted before
- * Cannot store history data like votedAt timestamp
+ * Cannot store history data like createdAt, updatedAt timestamps
  * Cannot use graph alorithm to do recommendation.
 For example: show me few articles that are got most of up vote from my friends
+ * Not efficient when number of votes for each objects is huge (thousands to ten-thousands)

 ### edgeVote
 `edgeVote` use `votes` egdgeCollection to store vote data and database transaction to create / update votes and update/query tabulated data store inside voteableObject to speed-up

 **PROS**
- * Find out all voteableObjects a user voted is much easier
+ * Find out all voteableObjects a user voted before is much easier
- * Can store history data like votedAt timestamp
+ * Can store history data like like createdAt, updatedAt timestamps
  * Can use graph alorithm to do recommendation.
 For example: show me few articles that are got most of up vote from my friends

 **CONS**